mhutch/mhutch.github.io/_posts/2011-03-18-monodevelop-tips-task-comments.md

 <a href="/files/images/md-tips/task-comments-comment.png" rel="lightbox[md_tips_task_comments]" title="A task comment highlighted in the source editor"><img src="/files/images/md-tips/t/task-comments-comment.png" alt="A task comment highlighted in the source editor" style="max-width:98%; display:block;margin-left:auto;margin-right:auto;" /></a>

-The Task List pad, accessed from <em>View->Pads->Task List</em>, has section that lists all of these items and allows you to jump directly to them.
+The Task List pad, accessed from _View->Pads->Task List_, has section that lists all of these items and allows you to jump directly to them.
 This is useful if you're looking for things to fix.

 <a href="/files/images/md-tips/task-comments-list.png" rel="lightbox[md_tips_task_comments]" title="Task comments in the Task List pad"><img src="/files/images/md-tips/t/task-comments-list.png" alt="Task comments in the Task List pad" style="max-width:98%; display:block;margin-left:auto;margin-right:auto;" /></a>

-There are several built-in tokens for recognizing task comments, but you can define your own in <em>Preferences->Task List</em>.
+There are several built-in tokens for recognizing task comments, but you can define your own in _Preferences->Task List_.
 When you add a task comment token, comments with that token will be highlighted and listed the same way as the built-in ones.

 <a href="/files/images/md-tips/task-comments-options.png" rel="lightbox[md_tips_task_comments]" title="Task comments options"><img src="/files/images/md-tips/t/task-comments-options.png" alt=Task comments options" style="max-width:98%; display:block;margin-left:auto;margin-right:auto;" /></a>